-Each year, for the first 5 years of the scheme, carriers are required to self-report to the ACMA the monthly number of chargeable premises, potentially concessional premises and recently connected greenfield premises, to allow the ACMA to assess their individual charge liability and collect the charge on behalf of the Commonwealth.
+Each eligible year, for the first 5 years of the scheme, carriers are required to self-report to the ACMA the monthly number of chargeable premises, and, if applicable, the recently connected greenfield premises or potentially concessional premises.
+This allows the ACMA to assess their individual charge liability and collect the charge on behalf of the Commonwealth.

 Each report must set out:

-- the number of chargeable premises a carrier has each month of the year
+- the number of chargeable premises a carrier has for each month of the year

-- the number of potentially concessional premises a carrier has each month of the year
+- the number of potentially concessional premises a carrier has for each month of the year

-- the number of recently connected greenfield premises a carrier has each month of the year
+- the number of recently connected greenfield premises a carrier has for each month of the year

-- information about any associates the carrier had in relation to control of a telecommunications network, a company, or a local access line during a month in the financial year; and
+- information about any associates the carrier had in relation to control of a telecommunications network, a company, or a local access line during a month in the financial year

 - if the carrier was the controller of an associated group, a statement to that effect, details about the members of the associated group and the circumstances that resulted in the person being the controller of the associated group.

-The penalty for failing to lodge a report is 50 penalty units.
-The value of a penalty point is $222, effective from 1 July 2020.
+The penalty for failing to lodge a report is 50 penalty units per day.
+The value of a penalty point is $275, effective from 1 January 2023.

-Under the Telecommunications Act 1997 (Telco Act), a carrier is an entity that holds a telecommunications carrier licence granted by the ACMA.
+Under the Telecommunications Act 1997 (the Telco Act), a carrier is an entity that holds a telecommunications carrier licence granted by the ACMA.
 There are a number of conditions which apply to carriers under the Telco Act and the TCPSS Act.